Hook and Cod wars: William's first attempt to become Count of Holland

 In 1349 Margaret decided that it would be better if William of Bavaria became count of Holland and Zeeland, while she would remain Count of Hainault with William as her lieutenant.
 In return she wanted to have 15,000 gold guilders, and 6,000 guilders each year.
 Neither Beaumont nor the cities of Holland were prepared to agree with these conditions, but William then started to style himself as Count of Holland and Zeeland.
 The Egmonds, Heemskerks and Wateringens, later known as Cods now started to appear in the county's charters.

 Meanwhile the bishop had attacked Holland shortly after 25 March 1349.
 He besieged and burned the small Holland city Oudewater.
 The army of Holland then marched to Schoonhoven, where it was beaten.
 On 24 August a truce was made till 11 November 1350.

-Margaret had meanwhile travelled from Bavaria to Hainault.
+Margaret had meanwhile travelled from Bavaria to Hainaut.
 She summoned her unruly son to Le Quesnoy.
 Here William begged for forgiveness in April 1350.
 With William removed from Holland, Margaret seems to be in control, but none of the causes of the troubles had been solved.

 The trigger that led to open hostilities was the assassination of the Cod lord Claes Dirkszoon van Zwieten van Drakenburg.
 This happened on 23 August 1350.
 The city of Delft and its allies reacted by attacking their enemies, robbing, plundering and taking prisoners.
-The city next held trials after which a number of prisoners was decapitated and wheeled.
+The city next held trials after which a number of prisoners were decapitated and wheeled.
 The trials and executions were a direct infringement on the high justice of the count of Holland.
 Meanwhile there was also a conspiracy between part of the nobility and the Bishop of Utrecht.